 The further an end user’s browser is from your server, the longer it takes to deliver your content and the more likely your server could be bogged down by content requests.
 A content delivery network can shorten the space between website visitors and your server by storing static content on nodes around the world, allowing for faster content delivery and better performance by freeing up your server’s resources.

 If you haven’t checked your VPS’s settings recently, then you might be putting up with a slower and less efficient server than necessary.
 Looking closely at how Apache, MySQL, and caching are configured can help improve the response time of your website and the overall experience for your end user.
 Implementing a CDN can further your optimization goals and deliver content even faster.
-If you need help implementing any of the above tips, our Heroic Support® team is available 24/7/365 to to answer any of your questions.
+If you need help implementing any of the above tips, the Most Helpful Humans in Hosting are available 24/7/365 to to answer any of your questions.